3 Days in Lisbon: A Lisbon Itinerary For First Timers

 Disclosure: This blog post has affiliate links which means if you click and make a purchase I may earn a small commission at NO additional cost to you.
 These are my own personal suggestions based on products I love and use.
 The full disclosure can be found here.

-After all of that walking, I was ready for some much needed noms.
-When in London, it’s a must you check out Poppies.
+There are a few locations around the city.
 My sister and I went specifically for their Fish and Chips, and it did not disappoint!

 Fish and chips dinner in London at Poppies restaurant